Giriraj-Roy/Firebase-Auth/README.md

 # Firebase-Auth

-Firebase Authentication setup for Video Conferencing app
+Firebase Authentication On a React App